AleksTeresh/congested-clique-routing/README.md

 The description follows notation similar to that of the [the original paper](https://people.mpi-inf.mpg.de/~clenzen/pubs/L13optimal.pdf).
 A subset of nods in its sending role is denoted as $W$ and a subset in its receiving role by $W'$.

+Finally, the algorithm description below is, obviously, heavily based on [the paper](https://people.mpi-inf.mpg.de/~clenzen/pubs/L13optimal.pdf).
+In particular, certain sentences or paragraphs from the paper were directly used in the description.

 ### Assumptions

 Note that in the description below, we assume that the number of nodes in a single subset is exactly $\sqrt n$ (which is an integer) for each subset, and there are $\sqrt n$ subsets in total.
 Besides, each of the nodes sends and receives exactly $n$ messages.
 These constraints are introduced for clarity and can be relaxed with trivial modifications to the algorithm.